 Recreational marijuana is legal in Colorado, and is subject to state taxes.
 There are no federal excise taxes collected on marijuana, since it is still seen as illegal under Federal laws.

-Currently, recreational marijuana is subject to a Colorado tax of 15% / wholesale & retail price.
+Currently, recreational marijuana is subject to a Colorado cannabis sales tax of 15.00%.

-There is a 15% sales tax on retail purchases of pot in Colorado.
-There is also a 15 percent excise tax that applies to wholesale transactions, based on the average market rate of retail marijuana.
+Cultivators and qualifying cannabis product manufacturers must pay a 15% excise tax based on the average market rate of retail marijuana.
 This tax is imposed on the first sale or transfer from the marijuana cultivation facility to a store, manufacturing facility, or other cultivation facility.
 Transfers among cultivation facilities are exempt from the excise.

 Payment of Colorado Tobacco Excise Taxes